DuckzCantFly/Random-Scripts/README.md

 ### Requires:
 	* uzip

 ## timer
-a very simple timer using termdown
+A very simple timer using termdown
 *does not currently come with chime sound, will get a good one I have full rights to later but it's easy to add your own in the meantime*
 ### usage
 	timer ss mm hh